torbjone/aLFP/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###

-A modeling study of the contribution of active conductances to the Local Field Potential
+A modeling study of the contribution of active conductances to the Local Field Potential for single cells

 ### How do I get set up? ###
-No attempts has been made for this to work at other peoples computers
+In all folders containing .mod files the command "nrnivmodl" (Linux and Mac) must be excuted in a terminal No attempts has been made for this to work at other peoples computers

-### Contribution guidelines ###

 ### Who do I talk to? ###